Kasunmadura/docker/docker_swarm/README.md

       docker run -i --rm docker/dtr restore --ucp-insecure-tls --ucp-url https://192.168.122.51 --ucp-username admin --upc-password password <  dtr-backup.tar

+### Adding overlay network (interconnet the containers)

+      docker network create --driver=overlay --subnet=192.168.6.0/24 overlay0
+      docker service create --name testweb --network overlay0 -p 80:80 --replicas 3 httpd docker service update --network-rm ingress testweb

+### Network driver types

+Bridge
+  Default driver,Same host network
+None
+  no network access, only access from host, can use docker attach to attache to container Host it call Host Only network, access to service can only be provided by exposing Container service ports to the host system overlay
+  Allow commuication all docker daemons that are paricipating in the swarm-1 use Swarm Scope driver default swarm config ingress
+  Special overlay network that load balances network traffic amongest a giveen service's working nodes providing the routing mesh
+Docker Gateway bridge
+  Special bridge network that allows overlay networks (including ingress) Automatical create when a swarm is initilization

 #### Tips

 Remove manage work as worker